vlad-patras/insomnia-plugin-inception/README.md

 # Inception plugin for Insomnia
-Plugin for Insomnia to encode json as json string property.
+Plugin for Insomnia to encode json within json.
+The name **inception** is a pop culture reference to the movie with the same title where people dream within a dream.
-Insomnia is a REST/HTTP client: https://github.com/getinsomnia/insomnia
+[Insomnia](https://github.com/getinsomnia/insomnia) is a REST/HTTP client.

 ## Use case
 Many APIs are "envelope" APIs, that is they have a JSON model and are used to carry a client-defined payload.
 Some clients would use JSON for the payload and need to write JSON (payload) as a string value for a JSON (model) property.